mobizt/Firebase-ESP8266/src/README.md

 #### Determine the current data path

-return **`The database path which belong to server' s returned payload.`**
+return **`The database path which belongs to server' s returned payload.`**

-The database path returned from this function in case of stream, also changed up on the child or parent's stream value changes.
+The database path returned from this function in case of stream, also changed upon the child or parent's stream value changes.

 ```C++